Skip to main content

 What should you do if you take too much Buspar?

+Large doses of Buspar are more likely to cause these side effects, as well as stomach pain and cramping.
 If you or a loved one takes too much Buspar, it’s best to contact a healthcare professional right away or call Poison Control at 1-800-222-1222.
-They can advise you on next steps to manage any symptoms you’re experiencing.
+They can advise you on next steps and help manage any symptoms you’re experiencing.

 How to save on Buspar

 • Splitting a higher dosage pill.
-Splitting a higher dosage Buspar tablet in half or in thirds to get the prescribed dosage might also help you save money.
+Splitting a higher dosage Buspar tablet in half or in thirds to get your prescribed dosage might also help you save money.
 For example, if your prescribed dose is 15 mg twice daily, split a 30 mg tablet in half.

 The bottom line